gunatityuvakmandal/hariprabodham/README.md

 Use this online tool for converting english typing to gujarati - https://gujarati.indiatyping.com/

 ## Steps for adding a prasang
+1. Create a new branch.
-Add a new json object in `prasang/data.js` file in the same format as the existing ones.
+2. Add a new json object in `prasang/data.js` file in the same format as the existing ones.
 Keep the id sequential.
+3. Raise a Pull Request.